shuai-zhou/shuai-zhou.github.io/index.md

 <p align="justify">Shuai Zhou is a Ph.D. candidate in <a href="https://pop.psu.edu/people/szhou" target="_blank">Demography</a> and <a href="https://aese.psu.edu/directory/sxz217" target="_blank">Rural Sociology</a> at the <a href="https://www.psu.edu/" target="_blank">Pennsylvania State University</a>.</p>

 <p align="justify">Zhou is a trained demographer and rural sociologist who also has expertise in geospatial analytics.
-His research interests include planned relocation, environmental migration, and computational and spatial analysis of big data using open source solutions on High Performance Computing (HPC) platforms.</p>
+His research interests include planned relocation, environmental migration, public health, and computational and spatial analysis of big data using open source solutions on High Performance Computing (HPC) platforms.</p>

 <p align="justify">
 <a href="mailto:sxz217@psu.edu"><i class="fas fa-envelope big-icon" style="font-size:21px"></i></a>